thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 `visualizations.py` contains configs defined solely for making visualizations that go into paper figures.
 The configs defined are:
+- `fig2_object_views`: A one-object experiment that saves high-resolution images from the view-finder.
+Used to create images of the `potted_meat_can` in figure 2.
 - `fig2_pretrain_surf_agent_1lm_checkpoints`: A pretraining experiment that saves checkpoints for the 14 training rotations.
 The output is read and plotted by functions in `scripts/fig2.py`.